Market sustainability and fair cost of care (FCoC)

 FCoC grant

-The council has already distributed the FCoC Grant it received for 2022-23 to both residential and domiciliary care providers.
-A decision on how the 2023-24 grant allocation will be distributed will be notified to providers once we receive the Grant Conditions from DHSC as to the criteria for allocation.
+The council has given the FCoC Grant it received for 2022-23 to both residential and domiciliary care providers.

 Further details on the FCoC exercise can be found on the gov.uk website [external link].